GMI Cloud Unveils $12 Billion, 1GW Sovereign AI Infrastructure Initiative in Japan

 GMI Cloud establishes new paradigm for regional AI sovereignty with Japan-Taiwan-US partnership

-MOUNTAIN VIEW, Calif. and SATSUMASENDAI CITY, Japan, March 17, 2026 /PRNewswire/ -- GMI Cloud, one of the fastest-growing GPU-as-a-Service neocloud providers, today announced its launch of an AI Factory for large-scale physical AI purposes in Kagoshima, Japan, with Wistron, representing one of the largest sovereign AI infrastructure commitments in Asia.
+TOKYO, March 18, 2026 /PRNewswire/ -- GMI Cloud, one of the fastest-growing GPU-as-a-Service neocloud providers, today announced its launch of an AI Factory for large-scale physical AI purposes in Kagoshima, Japan, with Wistron, representing one of the largest sovereign AI infrastructure commitments in Asia.
 This $12 billion project establishes GMI Cloud as the leading partner for nations seeking to build independent, sustainable AI Factories.
 The development in which GMI's AI factory is intended to be located is initiated by Kai Shin Digital Infrastructure, a joint venture structured by CDIB Capital and Shinetsu Science Industry, in close collaboration with the Kagoshima Prefectural Government and Satsumasendai City.
 Reinforced by strong public-private partnership support, the development will start in late 2026 and can ramp up to 1 gigawatt of power capability.

 The global shift towards sovereign AI is driven by a consensus that AI computing power is a fundamental pillar of national security and economic competitiveness in the foreseeable future.
 Governments are moving decisively to mitigate the strategic risks of depending on foreign-controlled platforms in addition to data jurisdiction conflicts and supply chain vulnerabilities.
 GMI Cloud's expertise and proven experience in architecting, deploying, and scaling sovereign facilities positions the company as the partner of choice for countries seeking technological independence.